indexdata/localindices/doc/manual/02-using.md

 * _ID_: Automatically assigned identifier for the job.

 * _Name_: Preferably a unique name for users to identify this Harvester resource.
-In some cases the name may be proposed after filling out protocol specific section of the configuration (e.g Index Data Connectors, OAI-PMH).
+In some cases the name may be proposed after filling out protocol specific section of the configuration (e.g. Index Data Connectors, OAI-PMH).

 * _Service Provider_,  _Content Description_,  _Technical Notes_ and _Contact Notes_: These free-text fields are not used by the Harvester, but by support staff for recording useful administrative information.

 * _Harvest job enabled_: Check to run the Harvesting job as described by the time/interval selected in "Harvest schedule".
 Leaving this box unchecked will make the job inactive.

-* _Harvest schedule_: Use these fields to define a recurring time/interval at which the Harvester job should run.
-E.g for weekly runs specify a day of the week on which the harvest should be executed.
+* _Harvest schedule_: Use these fields to define a recurring time/interval at which the Harvester job should run, e.g. for weekly runs specify a day of the week on which the harvest should be executed.

 <!--